MELISSA BLOCK, HOST:

 BEGICH: Well, they are rehashing old battles, and I mean this by the fact that it passed the House, passed the Senate, signed into law.
 And the Supreme Court ruled on this.
 And a presidential election was decided with one candidate who lost who wanted to repeal the law.
 I get that there's a group over there that don't like the law in total.
 Do I have problems with it?
 Sure, I do.
 But I'm happy to work with folks to fix it.
 That's what you do when you have legislation.
 But what they want to do is hold this economy hostage for their own political benefit, and people are fed up with this.
 And I called it Russian roulette economics.
 That's what they're doing.

-And they are - I mean, look at the market today this week.
-Over the last five to six days, they've dropped over now 400 points, and that's affecting families who have rebuilt their education accounts, families who have retirements, small businesses that depend on capital to grow their businesses.
+And they are - I mean, look at the market today, this week.
+Over the last five to six days, they've dropped over now 400 points, and that is affecting families who have rebuilt their education accounts, families who have retirements, small businesses that depend on capital to grow their business.
 They're impacting people for their own personal, political desires rather than what's right for this country.

 BLOCK: Senator Begich, thanks for your time.